 Troubleshoot the problem you are facing to the best of your ability.

 Call for staff support.
 If you are on the air in the Hudson studio during business hours and staff is present, ask a staff member for assistance.
 If you are broadcasting from Acra, Catskill or from Hudson at times when staff is not present, call a staff member.
 The daily contact list is posted in a prominent location in each studio.

 The outgoing host must set up the station ID, PSA, promo and underwriting spots for the incoming host.
 IDs must be played at the top of the hour.

 The outgoing host is encouraged to end their show (whenever possible) with a song to allow ample time for the incoming programmer to settle in before the next show begins.

 Departing hosts are urged to leave the studio organized and ready for use.
-Please close out and clean-up open browser windows on both the Mac and laptop computers, secure headphones, turn off unused channels on the board, etc.
+Please close out and clean-up open browser windows on both the Mac Mini and laptop computers, secure headphones, turn off unused channels on the board, etc.

 Arriving programmers are asked to wait outside until five minutes before their show is scheduled to begin before entering the studio.